Abhishekkrishnan-UV/Abhishekkrishnan-UV.github.io/README.md

 ### Result.

 => Like in the Traffic light scenerio successfully blinked the 3 LED's.
-The green LED stays on for about 5 second then turnsoff ,Now the yellow LED blinks 3 times with a time interval of 0.5 second , Then the red LED stays on for 5 seconds and goeson

 ## Experiment 3 : LED Chasing Effect.